-The flexibility and range of our courses enable you to develop a unique and wide ranging perspective on your studies.
+The flexibility and range of our courses enable you to develop a unique and wide-ranging perspective on your studies.
 All of our courses feature interdisciplinary core modules taught by multiple lecturers from different departments.
-Optional modules allow you to customize your degree by selecting from different subject areas from across the University.
+Optional modules allow you to customise your degree by selecting from different subject areas from across the University.

 American (US) Studies, European Studies and Latin American Studies allow you to learn about a particular region from multiple disciplinary perspectives.
 Liberal Arts, our most flexible course, lets you curate a degree tailor-made to your interests and strengths.
-With our newest course, Global Studies, you can explore the challenges facing our world from a global perspective, check out our our BA Social Change and BA Global Studies.
+If you're eager to explore the challenges facing our world from a global perspective, check out our our BA Social Change and BA Global Studies.

 You can also enhance your educational experience with a period of study abroad.
 Here you gain new insights into different cultures and have the chance to hone your language skills.

 Join our conversation on Twitter:

 The Interdisciplinary Studies Centre, offers courses in American (US) studies, European studies, Global studies, Latin American studies and Liberal arts.

 Discover the history, politics and sociology of one of the most influential countries in contemporary history.